BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ## Appendix: SPOFs & SPOCs in This Scenario

+The original #SmartCustody single-sig scenario ensured that there were no Single Points of Failure (SPOFs) where the loss of devices and data at a single site could result in the loss of digital funds.
+This multi-sig expands on that by also ensuring that there are no Single Points of Compromise (SPOCs) where the theft of devices and data at a single site could result in the loss of digital funds.

+Following are discussions of potential fail modes and how this scenario avoids them.

+### Single Points of Failure (SPOF)

+Loss of individual locales results in no loss of assets[^A1]:

+1. **Loss of Home.** New phone can be rebuilt with login info at Primary Storage; ideally new Passport is loaded with MicrOSD at Primary Storage and Passport Backup Words from Cloud, but if Backup Words are not available, instead: Recovery Key is rebuilt from  SSKR Shares at Primary and Secondary Storage.
+1. **Loss of Primary Storage.** Passport and Gordian Seed Tool remain available at home.
+1. **Loss of Second Storage.** Passport and Gordian Seed Tool remain available at home.

+Loss of multiple sites can cause asset loss, depending on how much optional resilience was used:

+1. **Loss of Primary & Secondary Storage.** Passport and Gordian Seed Tool remain available at home.
+1. **Loss of Home & Secondary Storage.** The Passport MicroSD at Primary Storage may be used to recover a seed provided Passport Backup Words were put in Cloud; Gordian Seed Tool can be rebuilt from iCloud, possibly requiring login information at Primary Storage.
+If the Passport Backup Words were not backed up to the Cloud, and they are not known, the assets are lost.
+1. **Loss of Home & Primary Storage.** The only things left are a MicroSD at Secondary Storage and whatever's in the Cloud.
+Recovery is only possible if care was taken in backing up access info to the cloud.
+If the user has the Passport Backup Words in the Cloud and if they have Apple login information somewhere such as Lastpass, and if they know the PIN to a previous apple device, then they can restore one seed off the MicroSD at the Secondary Storage and another from iCloud.
+But in most cases, the assets are lost.
+1. **Loss of Home, Primary Storage, and Secondary Storage.** One key may still remain available in iCloud, if Gordian Seed Tool can be rebuilt, but that's insufficient to sign multisigs: the assets are definitely lost.

+Loss of individual data causes no asset loss.

+1. **Lost Apple ID.** The Apple account can be recovered using the data stored at the Primary Otherwise.
+If not, two of the three recovery shares may be used to rebuild the recovery key, which is used in conjunction with the Passport.
+1. **Forgot Passport PIN.** The Passport PIN at the Secondary Storage may be sued to access the Passport.
+If not, two of the three recovery shares may be used to rebuild the recovery key, which is used in conjunction with Gordian Seed Tool.
+1. **Forgot Passport Backup Words.** This is not an issue unless the Passport is lost.
+However, new backups should be made immediately, with new Backup Words.

+As suggested, even loss of one item of data and one storage locale should not cause loss, as the remaining signing device and the two remaining recovery shares can be used to access the assets.
+Similarly, loss of two piece of data and one storage locale always allows restoral of one device and the use of two recovery shares to support that.
+However, loss of one item of data and both storage will likely cause data loss.

+### Single Points of Compromise (SPOC)

 [can lose any one locale]
 [can recover by heirs]
 [can lose both storage locales]